-To provide the Scientific Review Board (SRB) with an analysis for review in response to the Commission's request:
+To provide the Commission with a response to the Commission's request:

 "AM095-Rec.05 (para.
 67) The Commission RECOMMENDED that the IPHC Secretariat expand upon the analysis completed in IPHC-2019-AM095-INF08 "Treatment and effects of Pacific halibut discard mortality (bycatch) in non-directed fisheries projected for 2019", to be reviewed by the SRB at its next meeting.
 The objective of this work is to estimate lost yield from bycatch of Pacific halibut in nondirected fisheries for the years of 1991-2018."